reidmorrison/symmetric-encryption/docs/configuration.md

 If not using Bundler, run the following from the command line:

-    gem install 'aws-sdk-kms'
+    gem install aws-sdk-kms

 #### Setting up the AWS Credentials:

 In order to create new keys, or to rotate new keys using the AWS KMS, it is necessary to create the necessary AWS Credentials.

-It is recommended to use separate _management_ AWS KMS credentials to manage the keys.
-These credentials should be granted access all KMS operations.
+It is recommended to use a separate _management_ AWS KMS credential to manage the keys.
+These credentials should be granted access to all KMS operations.
 See Access Control below for securing runtime privileges by environment.

 Follow the AWS instructions for [creating and setting the AWS credentials](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/setup-config.html)